Brain Aid Clinics

 • TENS (Transcutaneous Electrical Nerve Stimulation) – A device that sends electrical impulses to block pain signals.

-When to Consider TMS for Chronic Pain
+TMS for Chronic Pain

 TMS is a non-invasive, medication-free treatment that uses magnetic pulses to target areas of the brain involved in pain processing.
 Research suggests that for some individuals, repetitive TMS (rTMS) may help reduce pain intensity and improve overall function.